Baie de l'Oiseau

-Baie de l'Oiseau (/fr/, Bird Bay) is a natural harbour in the Loranchet Peninsula, in the North-Western part of the island Grande Terre, part of the Kerguelen Islands.
+Baie de l'Oiseau (/fr/, Bird Bay) is a natural harbour in the Loranchet Peninsula, in the northwestern part of the island Grande Terre, part of the Kerguelen Islands.
 It was the landing site of the expedition under Yves de Kerguelen in 1772, and later of the expedition under James Cook in 1776.
 The site of Port-Christmas is part of the bay.

 Geography

-The bay is located at the extreme North of the Kerguelen archipelago, and open towards the East, between Cap Français at the North, and the cape of Kerguelen Arch which closes it on the South, and distinguishes it from the neighbouring Baie de la Dauphine.
+The bay is located at the extreme North of the Kerguelen archipelago, and open towards the east, between Cap Français at the north, and the cape of Kerguelen Arch which closes it on the south, and distinguishes it from the neighbouring Baie de la Dauphine.
 It is 3.8 km long and 2.1 km wide at its largest.
-The 552-metre Mont Havergal dominates the site and shelters it from the wind.
+The 552 m Mont Havergal dominates the site and shelters it from the wind.
 In the 19th century, it was used as a haven for whaling and seal hunting ships.